AntelopeIO/leap/libraries/cli11/README.md

 And is ready to be copied to include/cli11/CLI11.hpp of leap-cli11 library

-Automated CLI11 subproject build / import of CLI11.hpp header will be added in feature versions.
+Automated CLI11 subproject build / import of CLI11.hpp header will be added in future versions.